jdtsmith/org-mac-image-paste/README.md

 - Uses the `image-io` image type, which the emacs-mac fork provides, for very fast display of image/PDF chunks.
-- Uses applescript to examine the clipboard for image data, saving either a PDF or (via `pngpaste`) a PNG image file to a name like `pasted_graphic...`
+- Uses emacs-mac and applescript to examine the clipboard for image data, saving either a PDF or (via `pngpaste`) a PNG image file to a name like `pasted_graphic...`
 - Uses `org-attach` to _attach_ the pasted images to the containing